Julia-Wagner/PipeTracker/README.md

     os.environ["DATABASE_URL"]= "copiedDatabaseURL"
     os.environ["CLOUDINARY_URL"] = "copiedCloudinaryURL"
     ```
-3. After these changes run `python manage.py migrate` to migrate your database structure to the ElephantSQL database.
+3. After these changes, run `python manage.py migrate` to migrate your database structure to the ElephantSQL database.
 4. In the **settings.py** file add this code to link to Cloudinary:
     ```
     INSTALLED_APPS = [...